 If you’d like to learn more about canine nutrition, we would highly recommend you read our Dog Food Guide for an in-depth discussion on topics such as ingredients, nutritional profiles, dog food types, and more.

 - Beef & Chicken Liver

 Wag makes use of a number of high-quality meat and fish ingredients, some of which are listed above.
-All of these meat and fish ingredients are sources of high-quality protein and fat which dogs and cats will be able to digest with ease.
+All of these meat and fish ingredients are sources of high-quality protein and fat that dogs and cats will be able to digest with ease.

 Liver ingredients can provide a mix of vitamins and minerals to dogs that traditional meat cuts lack or are poor sources of.
 These vitamins and minerals can be beneficial to a dog’s health and improve their health and wellness.
 In addition, organ meat ingredients can provide additional protein and fat to supplement the core sources.